Website Image Skip to Content

 Construction accidents can be devastating due to the extreme dangers of working with heavy machinery and extraordinary heights.
 Some examples of the types of accidents that occur frequently:

 This is just a partial list of the types of accidents that occur on construction sites as each worksite may have different dangers.
-Every construction site accident has the potential to cause serious and sometimes catastrophic injuries.
+Every construction site accident can potentially cause serious and sometimes catastrophic injuries.
 Some of these injuries include:

 If you were injured in a construction accident, it can be overwhelming.
 On top of the physical pain, there may be anxiety and stress in not knowing whether you will return to work, how you will pay your medical bills, and how you will support yourself and your family.

-If you or a loved one have been injured in a construction accident, call us today at 718-948-3500 to schedule your free case evaluation.
+If you or a loved one have been injured in a construction accident on Staten Island, call us today at 866-927-3809 to schedule your free case evaluation.
 We know that traveling to our offices may be difficult after suffering serious injuries.
-We are willing meet you at the hospital, in your home or other convenient locations.
+We are willing to meet you at the hospital, in your home, or in other convenient locations.

 Due to the often catastrophic nature of injuries when a construction worker falls from a height or an object falls on a worker from a height or other “gravity-related” injuries, the law will hold owners and contractors “strictly liable” for a worker’s injuries when the statute is violated and the violation is a proximate cause of the worker’s accident.